 The aim of Visual Voices is to bring online gallery talks to older people county-wide generally and also specifically to dementia suffers in residential and non-residential settings in the County.
 The project has been developed in line with the forthcoming Age and Opportunity Arts and Creative Charter, aspiring to best practice in working with older people.

-A series of virtual visual art tours are planned over the summer and will be delivered by trained artist/ facilitators through a number of organisations in Clare.
-It is hoped that in person tours may take place when restrictions lift in galleries and cultural venues.
+A series of virtual visual art tours were delivered by trained artist/ facilitators through a number of organisations in Clare.
+In person tours resumed when restrictions lifted in galleries and cultural venues, to the delight of all involved

 There are a number of strands to the programme.